Mi-kias/Automating-A-WebApp-Build-With-Terraform-and-Cloudformation/README.md

 unzip terraform_0.11.10_linux_amd64.zip
 mv terraform /usr/bin/
 ```
-Create test directory and import .tf files (I created a bucket in S3 with all .tf files, compiled S3 urls into a .txt file (cat s3urls.txt), and used wget to pull the contents):
+Create test directory and import .tf files (from TF-WebApp-Test folder).

+I created a bucket in S3 with all .tf files, compiled S3 urls into a .txt file (cat s3urls.txt), and used wget to pull the contents:
 ```
 cd ~
 mkdir test-tf-webapp